bdoctors/Salesforce-publico/Apex Testing/1. GetStarted with Apex Units Tests/Test Method Syntax.md

 }
 ```
 To update your code coverage results, use Test | Run All rather than Test | New Run.

-it’s still important to test for different inputs to ensure the quality of your code.
+It’s still important to test for different inputs to ensure the quality of your code.